SarthakRagwan/Signed-Multiplier/README.md

 **Features**

-  Fully parameterized (adjust M and N).
+  - Fully parameterized (adjust M and N).

-  Handles signed multiplication using two’s complement.
+  - Handles signed multiplication using two’s complement.

-  Exhaustive testbench for verification.
+  - Exhaustive testbench for verification.

-  Ready for FPGA or ASIC simulation and learning purposes.
+  - Ready for FPGA or ASIC simulation.